srujayreddyv/CSC177-P3-ClusterAnalysis-ANN-TextMiningProject/README.md

 ### Final Report
 The report provides a detailed account of our methodologies, findings, and visualizations in clustering, text mining, and ANN.

+## Contributing
+Feel free to fork the project and submit pull requests.
+For major changes, please open an issue first to discuss what you would like to change.